drocarmo/wheat/README.md

 1. Open your terminal in your designated directory: `git clone git@github.com:drocarmo/ruby-jekyll-sass-boiler.git`

-2. Run `rake`
+2. Run rake

 3. Open your browser in localhost:4000

-4. Begin customizing your new site!
+4. Begin customizing your new Jekyll site!

 5. Any questions?
 [Shoot me a note.](mailto:pe@drocarmo.com?subject=Hey Pedro&amp;body=I need some help with..)